-Since 1999, the Society of Fellows has brought close to 100 fellows to campus, and they have enriched Princeton’s intellectual life before heading off to a diversity of institutions and careers all over the world.
+Since 1999, the Society of Fellows has brought over 100 fellows to campus, and they have enriched Princeton’s intellectual life before heading off to a diversity of institutions and careers all over the world.
 In the academic year 2018-19, we initiated a new lecture series to bring some former fellows back to campus to share with us how their work has evolved.
 Just as soaring interdisciplinarity requires rooted disciplinarity, the bounded space of the seminar room in Joseph Henry House needs the wider university community.

 Like the humanities altogether, the Society is about connections, and those connections require the balance of tradition and the riskiness of change.
 That’s at the core of the vision the late Lloyd Cotsen gave us when he endowed the Society, and it is what we continue to aspire to.